transducer/zenroom-cljs-demo/blogpost.md

 ## 🔥 Production build

 To create a minified release build (a single `app.js`) that has stripped out all development related code and has run the code through the [Google Closure Compiler](https://developers.google.com/closure/compiler) use `shadow-cljs release app`.
-Put the `index.html` and `zenroom.wasm` next to the `js/compiled/app.js` and you can deploy the static website using your webserver of choice.
+Compiled frontend code will be available in `resources/public` and can be deployed as a static website using your webserver of choice.

 ## ☕ Conclusion